kaltura/kaltura-player-js/playing-your-video.md

 </details>

-<br>After your media info has been created, you are ready to load your media.
+<br>After you've created your media info, you're ready to load your media.

-### Step 2 - Load the Media
+## Step 2 - Load the Media
-To load your media, call `loadMedia` API. <br>The `loadMedia` method returns a promise, since its an asynchronies operation that access to a server. <br>When the promise has been resolved, you can manipulate the player:
+To load your media, call the `loadMedia` API.
+<br>The `loadMedia` method returns a promise, since it's an asynchronies operation that accesses a server.
+When the promise has been resolved, you can manipulate the player as follows:
 ```js
 player.loadMedia(mediaInfo).then(() =>
   player.play();